Psychologist

 Social phobia involves overwhelming anxiety and excessive self-consciousness in everyday social situations.
 People with social phobia have very strong and persistent fear of being watched and judged by others and being embarrassed or humiliated by their own actions.
 Social phobia can be a generalized fear where the person experiences symptoms almost anytime they are around other people or it can be limited to only one type of situation, such as a fear of speaking in public or eating in front of others.
 Social phobia can severely disrupt normal life, interfering with school, work, or social relationships.
 Social phobia can be treated successfully with psychotherapy and/or medications.

-The causes of specific phobias are still not well understood.
-There is some evidence that genetic factors are associated with phobias.
-Personal trauma and stress can sometimes trigger a phobia in children and adults.
-As an example, a person who was once trapped in a small room might later become frightened of closed spaces.
 Many people who have phobias have relatives with similar phobias or symptoms such as fears and/or a tendency to avoid certain situations.
 If it is easy to avoid the object of the fear, then people with specific phobias may not seek treatment.
 In other cases, they may make important career or personal decisions just to avoid a phobic situation.
 People with a phobia may self-medicate with drugs or alcohol in an attempt to relax and reduce or avoid their anxiety and fear.
 Specific phobias are highly treatable with carefully targeted psychotherapy

 Treatment

 The treatment of phobias usually involves a behavior therapy focus.
 In the safety of the therapeutic situation, a person with a phobia is gradually introduced into the very situation that normally causes them anxiety.
 They learn that they can control their anxiety while gaining greater and greater exposure to their phobic situation.
 This type of therapy, called desensitization, is based upon having the person relax, and then imagine the components of the phobia, working from the least fearful to the most fearful.
-Graded real-life exposure has also been used with success to help people overcome their fears.
-Cognitive or behavior therapy may also be extremely effective when used in conjunction with relaxation training.
-Therapy is often combined with anti-anxiety and/or anti-depressive medications.

 Additional Resources